mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **Dragon-Warding Preparations:**

-> *"Alright, dragon heist.
+> *"All right, dragon heist.
 Let's be scientific about this.
 Dragons have three primary defenses: frightful presence, breath weapon, and physical might.
 I can craft amulets to help with the first two.
 Give me six hours and 1,000 gold worth of components."*

 **If Party Pays (1,000 gp):**
 - Creates 4 **Dragon-Warding Amulets**